 hi number 4 from the main thread!

-Thinking about a small thing such as where to call join can affect whether your threads are actually running at the same time or not.
+Thinking about such a small detail as where to call join can affect whether or not your threads run at the same time.

 Using move Closures with Threads

-The move closure, which we didn’t cover in Chapter 13, is often used alongside thread::spawn, as it allows us to use data from one thread in another thread.
+The move closure, which we mentioned briefly in Chapter 13, is often used alongside thread::spawn because it allows us to use data from one thread in another thread.

-In Chapter 13, we said that “Creating closures that capture values from their environment is mostly used in the context of starting new threads.”
+In Chapter 13, we said that “If we want to force the closure to take ownership of the values it uses in the environment, we can use the move keyword before the parameter list.
+This technique is mostly useful when passing a closure to a new thread to move the data so it’s owned by the new thread.”

+prod: confirm xrefs

-Now we’re creating new threads, so let’s talk about capturing values in closures!
+Now that we’re creating new threads, we’ll talk about capturing values in closures.

 Notice in Listing 16-1 that the closure we pass to thread::spawn takes no arguments: we’re not using any data from the main thread in the spawned thread’s code.
-In order to do so, the spawned thread’s closure must capture the values it needs.
+To do so, the spawned thread’s closure must capture the values it needs.
 Listing 16-3 shows an attempt to create a vector in the main thread and use it in the spawned thread.
 However, this won’t yet work, as you’ll see in a moment:

-Filename: src/main.rs
+src/main.rs

 use std::thread;